OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 You can use Office Add-ins to:

--  **Add new functionality to Office clients** - For example, augment Word, Excel, PowerPoint, and Outlook by interacting with Office documents and mail items, bringing external data into Office, processing Office documents, exposing third party functionality into Office clients, and much more.
+-  **Add new functionality to Office clients** - For example, augment Word, Excel, PowerPoint, and Outlook by interacting with Office documents and mail items, bringing external data into Office, processing Office documents, exposing third-party functionality into Office clients, and much more.

 -  **Create new rich, interactive objects that can be embedded into Office documents** - For example, maps, charts, and interactive visualizations that users can add to their own Excel spreadsheets and PowerPoint presentations.

-**Office Add-ins run across multiple versions of Office** including Office for Windows Desktop, Office Online, Office for the Mac, and Office for the IPad.
+**Office Add-ins run across multiple versions of Office** including Office for Windows Desktop, Office Online, Office for the Mac, and Office for the iPad.

 >**Note:** For a high-level view of where Office Add-ins are currently supported, see the [Office Add-in host and platform availability](http://dev.office.com/add-in-availability) page.

 To make your add-in available to users, you can you [publish](../publish/publish.md) it to an on-premises add-in catalog or [submit it to the Office Store](http://msdn.microsoft.com/library/ff075782-1303-4517-91cc-b3d730e9b9ae%28Office.15%29.aspx).

-To try out some add-ins, you can install the following add-ins from the Office Store.
+To try out some add-ins, you can install the following from the Office Store.

 |**Office product**|**Add-in**|